 - Avoid technological or business lock‑in: identify solutions that make it easy for you to switch providers and retain full ownership of your artifacts;

-- Implement and adopt practices to accelerate software development, such as Agile and DevOps;
+- Implement and adopt practices to accelerate software development, such as Agile, DevOps, SRE, and Platform Engineering;

-- Invest in a Frictionless Developer Experience: improve the experience of your development teams and deliver high‑quality software.
+- Invest in a successful Developer Experience Strategy: make the experience of your development teams frictionless and deliver high‑quality software.

 In addition to technology solutions and expertise, companies embarking on the Platform Economy path should also implement new business skills and knowledge, with the goal of identifying market needs and opportunities by devising effective long-term strategies.
 In this regard, Business Agility becomes a basic requirement for responding quickly to the drivers of the competitive scenario, but it is the propensity for openness, along with resilience and flexibility, that will ensure easier integration with new partners and new customers.